Reviews You Can Rely On

 Credit: Adam Paashaus

-The Circuit stands out among the crowd for its excellent weight to comfort ratio, weighing in at 2.7 pounds in a size medium.
-Ranking among the top models for comfort and being one of the lightest we've tested, we don't think there's a better option if these are your two biggest priorities in a pack.
+The Circuit stands out among the crowd for its excellent weight-to-volume ratio, weighing in at 2.7 pounds in a size medium.
+As one of the largest-capacity options we tested (advertised as 68 liters in total) and one of the lightest, we don't think there's a better option if cutting base ounces is your main priority.

-We tried out a few models that had managed to shave off even more ounces but at the cost of comfort and durability.
+We tried out a few models that had shaved off even more ounces but at the cost of capacity and durability.
 ULA uses heavy-duty Robic material for their bags, giving them more durability than many other lightweight bags and retaining comfort with a strong suspension and well-padded back panel, hip belt, and shoulder straps.

-ultralight adventure equipment circuit backpacks women review - when the load is small, the roll-top can be cinched down low...
+ultralight adventure equipment circuit - when the load is small, the roll-top can be cinched down low...

 When the load is small, the roll-top can be cinched down low, keeping the pack from interfering with your head.
 P.S.
 Don't forget to tighten that water bottle pocket or you may lose your hydration.